Aedial/SuperMobTracker/README.md

 A Minecraft 1.12.2 mod that lets you select a mob to view spawn conditions and track live, no item required.

 ## Features
-- GUI accessible via keybinding (default O) or Inventory button.
+- GUI accessible via keybinding (default N) or Inventory button.
 - Filterable scrolling list of mobs on the left; right panel shows details and spawn conditions.
 - Live tracking on the main screen for selected mob.
 Double-click a mob in the list to toggle tracking.
 - Server config: enableTracking to globally disable tracking.